 The patient does not have their S1 form.
 Do I need to follow this up?

-Should a GP practice receive very high volumes of returns, for example, a university GP practice, then forms can be returned in batches.
+If a GP practice receives very high volumes of returns, eg a university GP practice, then forms can be returned in batches.

-It is recommended that each patient has only one attachment, and that the total batch of attachements does not exceed 20mb.
+It is recommended that each patient has only one attachment, and that the total batch of attachments does not exceed 20MB.

-Do temporary overseas patients need to complete the GMS1 supplementary questions?
+Do temporary patients need to complete the GMS1 supplementary questions?

 No, the GMS1 form should only be used to register permanent patients.
 GP practices should continue to use the GMS3 form for temporary patients.

-If they have a non-UK EHIC and need to seek secondary care, they should present their EHIC at that point in time.
+If they have a non-UK EHIC and need to seek secondary care, they should show their EHIC at that point.

 Do I need to check the patient’s ID or immigration status?

-The process is based on self-declaration and the practice does not need to check a patient’s identification.
+The process is based on self-declaration and the GP practice does not need to check a patient’s ID.
 Practice staff are unlikely to be qualified to do this and should not attempt to interpret a patient’s immigration status.

-What happens if a patient doesn't fill in their EHIC/S1 details?
+What if a patient doesn’t fill in their EHIC/S1 details?

-If the patient does not fill out the additional section for the EHIC/S1 details then the practice should register them as normal.
+If a patient does not fill out the additional section for the EHIC/S1 details, the practice should register them as normal.
 There is no requirement for the practice to follow this up with the patient.

-Will this affect the funding that I receive for these patients?
+Will this affect the funding I receive for these patients?

-Patients providing these details will be registered with the practice as normal and will not be treated any differently for the purposes of service provision or funding in the practice.
+Patients will be registered with the practice as normal and will not be treated any differently for the purposes of service provision or funding in the practice.